 Habitat modification: The 673d Civil Engineer Group (673 CEG) is responsible for vegetation management.
-Portions of the ROI fall within the airfield zone (AZ), clear zone (CLZ), WEZ remainder (WR), and beyond the extent of the Elmendorf Field Bird and Waterfowl Exclusion Zone (WEZ).
+Portions of the ROI fall within the Elmendorf Field Bird and

+Waterfowl Exclusion Zone (WEZ), including the airfield zone (AZ), clear zone (CLZ), and WEZ remainder (WR).
 The AZ is bounded by the airfield perimeter fence, the CLZ is off the end of the runway outside the perimeter fence, and the WR is that portion of the WEZ not otherwise designated.
 The AZ is managed with the goal of establishing and maintaining the dominance of dense, erect grasses such as bluejoint reed-grass, beach wildrye, red fescue, and similar domestic species.
 The CLZ is managed to establish and maintain the dominance of shrubland species.
-The WEZ is managed to establish and maintain shrubland, except for the grasses within 50 meters of the airfield perimeter fence.
+The WR is managed to establish and maintain shrubland, except for the grasses within 50 meters of the airfield perimeter fence.
 The area outside the WEZ is not managed with a specific vegetation goal and some areas are ponded during portions of the year, which can attract waterfowl.